-Condensers are designed to perform correctly with the unavoidable and low level of air inleakage which is always present(3).
+Condensers are designed to perform correctly with the unavoidable and low level of air in-leakage which is always present(4).
 However, greater air in-leakage than this low normal value will increase the concentration of non-condensibles in the shell side of the condenser and cause the thermal resistance to heat transfer to increase.
 An increase in backpressure and unit heat rate will result.
 The in-leakage may even rise to the point where the backpressure approaches its operating limit, forcing a reduction in load.
-Another effect of high air inleakage is often an increase in the concentration of dissolved oxygen in the condensate, a concentration that will tend to increase with lower condensate temperatures.
-The consequences are increased corrosion of feedheaters, boilers and steam generators and/or an increase in the consumption of water treatment chemicals.
-All these consequences have a negative impact on unit profitability and performance.
+Another effect of high air in-leakage is often an increase in the concentration of dissolved oxygen in the condensate, a concentration that will tend to increase with lower condensate temperatures.
+The consequences are increased corrosion of feedheaters. boilers and steam generators and/or an increase in the consumption of water treatment chemicals. consequences can be very complex issues involving the transport of corrosion products.
+Sometimes the result is accelerated corrosion in carbon steel high pressure feedwater heaters, copper alloy feedwater heaters, and excessive deposits in boiler waterwall superheaters and reheaters as well as in the steam turbine path (published work in this area is extensive).
+All of these consequences have a negative impact on unit profitability and performance.

 Using the tracer gas technique, the source of most air in-leaks can be located with the unit still on-line.
-Once again, a tracer gas monitor is installed in the off-gas line from the air removal system and the technician utilizing a handheld tracer gas dispenser (see Figure 14, SF_6 -Pak Hand-held Tracer Gas Dispenser) roams around the unit in a methodical manner until the technician at the monitor observes a response.
+Once again, a tracer gas monitor is installed in the off-gas line from the air removal system and the technician utilizing a handheld tracer gas dispenser (see Figure 15, SF6-Pak Hand-held Tracer Gas Dispenser) roams around the unit in a methodical manner until the technician at the monitor observes a response.
 The leak detection survey starts at the turbine deck level and proceeds from top to bottom of the unit, one deck at a time.
 Care must be taken when dispensing the tracer gas that only one potential source is sprayed at a time, otherwise the ability to associate a response with a particular source may become impaired.

-THE RELATIONSHIP BETWEEN PERFORMANCE IMPROVENTS AND CO_2 EMISSION REDUCTIONS
+THE RELATIONSHIP BETWEEN PERFORMANCE IMPROVENTS AND CO2 EMISSION REDUCTIONS

-Putman and Hornick also determined a way to correlate this relationship by developing a benchmark or reference condenser duty, comparing the current operating conditions to the benchmark and then converting the difference in condenser duty or the heat loss to pounds of CO2.
+Putman and Hornick(1) also determined a way to correlate this relationship by developing a benchmark or reference condenser duty, comparing the current operating conditions to the benchmark and then converting the difference in condenser duty or the heat loss to pounds of CO2.
 A source for this reference or benchmark can be found in the analysis of turbine thermal kit data, from which a design model of the turbine LP stage can be created.

 Provided that the turbogenerator is operating with the equipment configuration on which the thermal kit data was based; and that the boiler operating conditions are close to design for a given load; then the exhaust enthalpy and flow entering the condenser can be calculated as a function of load and back pressure, and these then used to estimate present condenser duty.
 Thus, the performance of a condenser can be compared against a calibrated and stable frame of reference, which changes only very slowly over time.
+Putman goes into greater detail on this matter in Steam Surface Condensers: Basic Principles, Performance Monitoring, and Maintenance, 2001, ASME Press, NY.

 Tube fouling factors and condenser ambient heat discharges can also be quantified.
 The model also calculates (in MBTU/h) the excess heat discharged to the environment due to the fouling and air in-leakage of the condenser and its effect on the turbogenerator.
-These avoidable losses can also be readily converted to the equivalent economic loss in h; as well as the equivalent lbs. of excess CO2 emissions per hour.
+These avoidable losses can also be readily converted to the equivalent economic loss in \$/h; as well as the equivalent lbs. of excess CO2 emissions per hour.